jaybhat02/summer_fourier_neural_operator/README.md

 ## Running Eval.py

 Eval.py uses a pre-trained model and evaluates a given input file (.mat).
 The advantage of this is that you do not need to train a model which is quite difficult to run on normal computers.
 I suggest using Google Colab for running the majority of the files/scripts.
 Even on Google Colab the run time on training models is upwards of an hour which is why this file allows you to quickly run and evaluate.
+1. Download *fourier_neural_operator_mod* folder onto local machine
+2. Download *model* and *data* folders into *fourier_neural_operator_mod* folder from provided google drive link at the top
-1. Upload the provided code in repositor to google colab
+3. Upload the folder to google colab
-2. Turn on GPU accelerator: Runtime > Change runtime type > Hardware accelerator > GPU.
+4. Turn on GPU accelerator: Runtime > Change runtime type > Hardware accelerator > GPU.
 You can check there is a device connected by running:
 import torch
 print(torch.cuda.device_count())
-3. Go into folder directory
+5. Go into folder directory
-4. Run the code:
+6. Run the code:
 !python3 eval.py

 **If there is an issue with certain torch functions not being available, install an older version of pytorch: